Samsung Galaxy Z Fold 3 review: Folding a Note

 You want the very best cameras

 The Galaxy Z Fold 3's cameras aren't bad by any means, but they're not the very best cameras you can get in most areas.
-Samsung's Galaxy S21 series outshines it in basically every way, and the upcoming Google Pixel 6 is set to dethrone Samsung's gains in this area if rumors are to be believed.
-If you want the very best cameras, other phones are out there.
+Samsung's Galaxy S21 series outshines it in basically every way, and the Google Pixel 6 Pro outclasses the Fold 3's cameras entirely.
+Both of those phones are also a lot less money.

 You don't like big phones

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: